CSCI 1000 Computer Basics

 Course Outline 1050 (PDF)

-This class examines the issues surrounding computer security in today's highly technological world.
-The course is designed to provide an overview of security problems: technical issues and the principles associated with databases, networks, administrative controls, privacy, operating systems and programming.
-The knowledge gained from this course will allow programmers, instructional designers, information technology specialists and managers to better understand a variety of issues surrounding secure computing.
-It is preferred that students have proficient computer skills.
+This course examines the issues surrounding computer security in todays highly technological world.
+The course is designed to provide an overview of security problems, technical issues and the principles associated with databases, networks, network defense, administrative controls, privacy, operating systems, and programming.
+The knowledge gained from this course will allow programmers, instructional designers, information technology specialists, and managers to better understand various issues surrounding secure computing.
+Proficiency in computer skills is strongly recommended.

 CSCI 1120 Programming in C/C++